Mindful Eating Programs and Training

 • Transfer addictions

-One of the most meaningful changes that happens when you learn to eat mindfully (whether you’ve had surgery or not!) is that it allows you to think about eating when you need to and free up your energy and attention to focus on living in between.
+Further, most people who make the difficult decision to have bariatric surgery want to improve their health and energy, so they can live the vibrant life they crave.
+One of the most meaningful changes that happens when you learn to eat mindfully (whether you’ve had surgery or not!) is that it allows you to think about eating when you need to and frees up your energy and attention to focus on living in between.

 Am I Hungry?
 Mindful Eating Program for Bariatric Surgery